 Melamine is a component in certain plastic tableware.
 When combined with formaldehyde, melamine becomes melamine resin, a substance that can be molded to create tableware when heated.
 You’ve probably seen (or used) melamine dishes, even if you may not be familiar with the name.
 Melamine plates, bowls and cups are hard plastic dishes that are extremely durable, crack-proof and come in a wide array of shapes, colors and patterns.
 They have a distinct smooth texture.

-Like most plastic tableware, melamine dishes can potentially pose health risks by leaching chemicals into your food.
-You already know microwaving food in plastic containers (even microwave-safe plastic) is a health no-no. A recent study questions whether melamine dishes specifically are safe to use at all, microwave or no microwave.
+You probably want to know whether melamine is safe to use in the microwave and whether melamine dishes can potentially pose health risks by leaching chemicals into your food.
+Especially since we already know microwaving food in plastic containers (even microwave-safe plastic) is a health no-no.

 A January 2013 study published in JAMA Internal Medicine found that melamine can leach from dishes into food, and consequently your body, if you use melamine tableware with hot foods.
 The study looked at 12 individuals.
-Six ate hot soup for breakfast out of melamine bowls and the other six ate it out of ceramic bowls.
+Albeit a small sample size, six ate hot soup for breakfast out of melamine bowls and the other six ate it out of ceramic bowls.
 The study found higher levels of melamine excreted from the individuals’ urine after using a melamine bowl as opposed to a ceramic bowl.

 “Although the clinical significance of what levels of urinary melamine concentration has not yet been established, the consequences of long-term melamine exposure still should be of concern,” wrote the study's authors, led by Dr. Chia-Fang Wu, a researcher at Kaohsiung Medical University in Taiwan.